shar1738/RustDesk_Gaming/README.md

 (Ctrl + S: To Save the radius)
 (Ctrl + L: To Load the saved radius)

-(You can always manually write in your windows name this is just for people who want to copy and paste, in GETTING EVERYTHING WORKING I elaborate on this).
+(You can always manually write in your windows name this is just for people who want to copy and paste, --in GETTING EVERYTHING WORKING I elaborate on this).
 For RD_WINDOW_CONFINEMENT Users:
 Run the get_win file.
 In the code file, copy and paste your window name into the designated section ("").